Two RV Gypsies: Full-Time RVers

 Karen Duquette in the totem pole area

 The bridge is 450 feet long and 230 feet above the floor of Capilano Canyon.
-Each step you take on the bridge creates a gentle wave on the bridge surface and you find yourself walking crooked.
+Each step on the bridge creates a gentle wave on the bridge surface and it is fun to watch everyone walking crooked.

 Lee Duquette on the bridge